 Resilience is essential in the City's IT environment because it ensures that the system can continue to function effectively and efficiently even when unexpected events occur.
-This can include things like hardware or software failures, power outages, natural disasters, and cyberattacks.
+This can include things like hardware or software failures, power outages, natural disasters, and cyber-attacks.
 Lack of resiliency impacts Local government to prolonged outages, data loss, and security breaches.
 These can be costly in terms of services to residents, loss of public trust, and regulatory penalties.

 Resiliency can be achieved through a combination of redundancy, fault tolerance, disaster recovery planning, and proactive monitoring and maintenance.
-By designing and implementing resilient IT systems, the city can minimize the impact of disruptions and maintain business continuity, ensuring that critical applications and services available.
-ITS remain has begun evaluating opportunities to design the City's IT environment to improve resilience.
-A critical component of Disaster Recovery and Business Continuity practices is backing up critical data, testing data backups, and conducting exercises to ensure that data backups can be successfully utilized to restore business services.
+By designing and implementing resilient IT systems, the city can minimize the impact of disruptions and maintain business continuity, ensuring that critical applications and services remain available.
+ITS has begun evaluating on opportunities to design the City's IT environment to improve resilience.
+A critical component of Disaster Recovery and Business Continuity practices is backing up critical data, testing data backups, and conducting exercises to ensure that data

-Total Data 3.2 PB
+Total Data 3.3 PB

-Total Backup Data 2.1 PB
+Total Backup Data 1.98 PB

-Total Files 18.7 m
+Total Files 22.9 m

+backups can be successfully utilized to restore business services.